China tightens Russia border checks, approves coronavirus vaccine trials

-China has approved early-stage human tests of two experimental vaccines to combat the new coronavirus as the country where the virus was first detected battles to contain imported cases, especially from Russia.
-Russia has become China's largest source of imported cases, with a total of 409 infections originating in its northern neighbour.
+China has approved early-stage human tests of two experimental vaccines to combat the new coronavirus as the country where the disease was first detected battles to contain imported cases, especially from Russia.
+China says that Russia has become its largest source of imported cases, with a total of 409 infections originating in its northern neighbour.
 Chinese there should stay put and not return home, the state-owned Global Times said on Tuesday.

 Heilongjiang's provincial authority said on Tuesday it had established a hotline to reward citizens as much as 5,000 yuan ($710) for handing over or reporting illegal immigrants.
 China has reported 82,249 coronavirus cases and 3,341 deaths.
 It reported no new deaths on Tuesday.
-Mongolia also confirmed 13 new cases, all imported from Russia.
+Mongolia also confirmed 13 new cases, which it said had were all in people who had come from Russia.

 VACCINE TRIALS As China fights to prevent a second wave of coronavirus infections, two experimental vaccines will be tested on humans, the Xinhua state news agency reported.